bugsnag/bugsnag-node/README.md

 When running coffeecript code using the `coffee` executable, Bugsnag cannot notify about uncaught exceptions that are at the top level of your app.
 It will only be able to notify about those uncaught exceptions in callbacks.
 This is due to a [feature](https://github.com/jashkenas/coffee-script/issues/1438) of the `coffee` executable.

 In order to get round this you can compile the coffeescript file into a javascript file by running `coffee -c filename.coffee` and then running `node filename.js` to execute your app.
-This is automatable if you use a [Cakefile](http://coffeescript.org/documentation/docs/cake.html).
+This is automatable if you use a [Cakefile](http://coffeescript.org/documentation/docs/cake.html), or you can use [Grunt](http://gruntjs.com/).

 Send Non-Fatal Exceptions to Bugsnag